 Pink diamonds are prohibitively expensive for most, which is why we’re hearing so much about Morganite lately.
-Morganite is a semi precious pink stone, and offers customers much fo the same look at pink diamonds, but for a fraction of the cost.
+Morganite is a semi precious pink stone, and offers customers much of the same look as pink diamonds, but for a fraction of the cost.

 Morganite engagement rings are rising in popularity, and look stunning when set in rose gold and paired with white diamonds.